kent-rasmussen/azt/USAGE.md

 # First Run: Be Patient and Orient yourself
 ### Syllable Profile Analysis
 If you open A→Z+T without a saved syllable profile analysis file, it will first open your database (once it knows where it is) and go through the entries there, and sort them by syllable profile and part of speech (CVC v CVCV for each of Nouns and Verbs, for example).
 This can take a couple minutes.
-If you have a terminal open, you should see it's progress.
+If you have a terminal open, you should see its progress.

 ### Configuration File
-If you open A→Z+T without a saved configuration file, you will be greeted with a number of windows asking what you want.
+If you open A→Z+T without a saved configuration file, you will be greeted with a number of windows asking what you want to check, and how.
 Some assumptions the program makes for you (based on your LIFT file), others (at least for now) it asks you for.

 ### The Main Window
-On the main window, each of these settings are indicated:
+On the upper left of the main window, each of these settings are indicated:
  - interface language
  - analysis language
  - gloss language(s)